 The Library serves the University and community as a learning center, supporting the educational process with varied types of media.
-It accomplishes its task electronically as well as physically through the main library-which offers group and specialized study rooms, individual study space, computers, wi-fi, and easy access to materials-and through branches in Mabee Fine Arts Center, Harvey Jones Science Center, and New Life Church in Conway.
+It accomplishes its task electronically as well as physically through the main library-which offers group and specialized study rooms, individual study space, computers, wi-fi, and easy access to materials-and through branches in Mabee Fine Arts Center and Harvey Jones Science Center.